 SCOPE

-This is an NMIT wide policy and applies to all NMIT employees, students and visitors whilst on any of NMIT’s campuses or property (eg. vehicles).
+This is an NMIT-wide policy and applies to all NMIT employees, students and visitors whilst on any of NMIT’s campuses or property (eg. vehicles).

 DEFINITIONS

 In this policy Campus means the physical grounds and premises occupied by NMIT, including any areas leased by NMIT.

+References to smoking or being ‘smokefree’ includes vaping, the use of e-cigarettes or any other apparatus which vaporizes substances for the purpose of inhalation.

 POLICY